shibumi/shibumi.dev/content/posts/kubernetes-on-hetzner-in-2021.md

 ```

 Pretty simple, isn't it?
 If this is done we save our json output into a json file via: `terraform output -json > output.json`.
 Now we get to our final line: `kubeone apply --manifest kubeone.yaml --tfjson output.json`.
 This line will apply the
-KubeOne configuration to our current terraform configuration and install the cluster in our infrastructure.
+KubeOne configuration to our current Terraform configuration and install the cluster in our infrastructure.
 Your output should be similar to this one here:
 ```log
 INFO[22:38:58 CET] Determine hostname...